 Urn – A small receptacle used to store the ashes of the person who has died.

 Viewing or visitation – When family and friends visit the body of the person who’s passed away (in a funeral home or chapel of rest) before burial or cremation.

 Vigil – A Catholic service conducted the evening before the funeral.

 Wake – A gathering of friends and family to celebrate and remember the life of the person who died, normally involving food and drink.

 Water cremation – see Alkaline hydrolysis.

-Will – a legal document made by the deceased prior to their death, outlining what will happen to their estate.
+Will – A legal document made by the person who died before their death outlining what’ll happen to their estate.